Gankra/thesis/thesis.md

 If we really care about avoiding this cost, we can't just rely on the optimizer to magically figure out what we're doing: We need to actually not do bounds checking.
-Arrays in Rust expose an unsafe unchecked version of indexing for exactly this situation.
-However this is an unfortunate trade to make: guaranteed unchecked iteration puts memory safety at risk.
+One solution is to provide an escape hatch to the safe interface: provide a raw unchecked version of indexing.
+However opting into this is an unfortunate trade to make: guaranteed unchecked iteration puts memory safety at risk.

 Thankfully, this is a false dichotomy.
 This code is hard to optimize safely because we've pushed too much of the problem at hand to the user of the array.
 They need to figure out how to generate the access pattern, and we in turn can't trust it.
-If the array itself handles generating the access pattern *and* acquiring the elements, then all the bounds checks can be eliminated at the source level safely.
+If the array itself handles generating the access pattern *and* acquiring the elements, then all the bounds checks can be eliminated at the source level in a way that's safe to the end-user.
 This is handled by a tried and true approach: iterators.

 ```rust
 let mut sum = 0;